-Two women charged with murder of Kim Jong Nam
+2 women charged with murder in Kim Jong Nam's death

 "And now the person next to me will become a (celebrity)," one friend is heard saying in the video, prompting Aisyah to laugh.

-Speaking to CNN in Serang, in Indonesia's Banten province, Aisyah's aunt said her niece had been hired "to work as a comedian," pranking strangers by putting lotion and tomato sauce on them.
+Speaking to CNN in Serang, in Indonesia's Banten province, Aisyah's aunt, Darmi, said her niece had been hired "to work as a comedian," pranking strangers by putting lotion and tomato sauce on them.

-"It would be impossible for such a tiny person like her to do such a crime (as murder) if she was not manipulated," she said.
+"It would be impossible for such a tiny person like her to do such a crime if she was not manipulated," she said.

 A friend who spoke to CNN on condition of anonymity agreed, saying that Aisyah was "naive" and easily "manipulated."